UniBYD: A Unified Framework for Learning Robotic Manipulation Across Embodiments Beyond Imitation of Human Demonstrations: Experiments

-As shown in \cref{fig:chaoyue}, UniBYD can discover manipulation strategies aligned with each robot's embodiment.
-For the 2-finger gripper, the imitation-only baseline (base) rigidly reproduces the human's oblique grasp, while UniBYD adopts a more stable grasp oriented perpendicular to the body of the alcohol burner.
-For the 3-fingered hand, unlike the base that relies solely on two fingertips, UniBYD secures the medicine bottle using the thumb–index web space and engages all three fingers for a firmer hold.
-For the 5-finger dexterous hand, in tasks such as stirring and handwriting, the base imitates a two-fingertip pinch prone to slippage, whereas UniBYD employs the remaining three digits to provide supportive contact forces, significantly enhancing task success.
+As shown in \cref{fig:chaoyue}, UniBYD can discover manipulation strategies aligned with each robot’s embodiment.
+For the 2-fingered gripper, the imitation-only base rigidly reproduces the human’s oblique grasp, while UniBYD adopts a more stable grasp oriented perpendicular to the body of the alcohol burner.
+For the 3-fingered hand, unlike the base that relies solely on two fingertips to pinch the Erlenmeyer flask, UniBYD secures the flask with two fingers while employing the third finger to support the bottom for a more stable manipulation.
+For the 5-fingered hand, in tasks such as stirring and handwriting, the base imitates a two-fingertip pinch prone to slippage, whereas UniBYD employs the remaining three digits to provide supportive contact forces, enhancing success.
+To demonstrate the generalizability of UniBYD, we further present results on the GRAB dataset \cite{taheri2020grab} in \cref{fig:chaoyue}, where UniBYD achieves a remarkable 98.00\% SR and 9.43 AS.

 To investigate the progression from imitation to exploration, we compare checkpoints across training epochs, as shown in \cref{fig:epoch}.
 By epoch 100, training is dominated by imitation.
-The policy attempts to manipulate the object with two fingers but frequently drops it due to limited force control.
-By epoch 200, the process enters a hybrid imitation–exploration phase.
-The policy begins to relax its reliance on expert demonstrations, attempting to grasp the doughnut with the first and third digits while probing the role of the second digit.
-By epoch 400, it has discovered a strategy that pinches the doughnut with two fingers and braces it with the remaining finger.
-Moreover, exploiting the mechanical characteristics of the 3-fingered hand, UniBYD observes that operating with the wrist canted sideways yields a higher success rate.
+The policy attempts to manipulate with two fingers but frequently drops it due to limited force control.
+By epoch 200, the policy begins to relax its reliance on expert data, attempting to grasp the doughnut with the first and third digits while probing the role of the second digit.
+By epoch 400, it discovers a strategy that pinches the doughnut with two fingers and braces it with the remaining finger.
+Exploiting the mechanical characteristics, UniBYD observes that operating with the wrist canted sideways enhances success.